Visit page main

 Introduction

 Deciding on your college major right now seems unnecessary, but it is a big decision and requires a lot of thought, especially for Pre-Med.
-This major devotes tons of time and a good part of your life to your job.
+This major devotes lots of time and a good part of your life to your job.
 You could miss holidays or vacations with your family.
 It is essential to understand whether or not you are up to this challenge and if you are becoming a possible physician for the right reasons.
-Please do not think this is intended to shy people away from becoming a doctor; rather, it is for determining if you can handle it.

 The Time

 It takes an average of 14 years to become a full-time doctor.
 That includes four years of undergrad, four years of medical school, and a residency at a hospital (possibly a fellowship).
 There are also countless tests and exams to ensure every doctor who becomes trained knows what they are doing.
 This could result in a big missed portion of one's life and resentment.
 Education during this time is challenging, and stress levels are often high.
 Additionally, once you finally become a doctor, they work 8-12 hours on average, and during residency, it is expected to work 20 hours in a single shift!
-If you are one who values a healthy work-life balance, do not even consider it.
+If you value a healthy work-life balance, you may need to rethink your choice in the field.

 Although you spend a lot of time on becoming a doctor, you get to make amazing people along the way.
 You are learning something new each day and get to help others, even if it sacrifices your time.